-The most recent air quality report for Northern Ireland "Air Pollution in Northern Ireland 2016" (Department of Agriculture, Environment and Rural Affairs) identifies that EU limit values, target values and corresponding Air Quality Strategy objectives, have been met by the due dates for the following pollutants: particulate matter as PM10 and PM{2.5}; carbon monoxide; benzene; sulphur dioxide; and, metallic pollutants lead, arsenic, cadmium and nickel.
+The most recent air quality report for Northern Ireland "Air Pollution in Northern Ireland 2017" (Department of Agriculture, Environment and Rural Affairs, 2019) identifies that EU limit values, target values and corresponding Air Quality Strategy objectives, have been met by the due dates for the following pollutants in Northern Ireland: particulate matter as PM10 and PM2.5, carbon monoxide, benzene, sulphur dioxide and elements lead, arsenic, cadmium and nickel.
+However, two monitoring sites with sufficient data for a valid annual mean did not meet the limit values and objectives for nitrogen dioxide in 2017; Belfast Stockman's Lane and Downpatrick Roadside.
+All are trafficrelated sites.

-The Draft Plan facilitates improvements in sustainable mobility, thereby facilitating reductions in and limiting increases of emissions to air.
+The Plan facilitates improvements in sustainable mobility, thereby facilitating reductions in and limiting increases of emissions to air.
 Such emissions would occur otherwise with higher levels of motorised transport and associated traffic.